 The writer has become as much a product as the stories they write, a carefully cultivated image that transforms the writer into their own fiction.
 And it’s a fiction that can overshadow their actual output.
 Certainly, in the Wild West of comic books, I seem to know plenty about the endless dramas and shenanigans surrounding certain creators and next to nothing about the comics they actually write.

 So many celebrity writers feel otherworldly to me, like angels or androids.
 They gaze down from their author photos immaculate, brooding over deep thoughts on our behalf.
 Their talent unquestioned, their status Olympian.

-But what effect does this have on writers coming into the industry?
+But what effect does this have on writers entering the field?
 On those either writing for themselves or hoping to go freelance?
-What about those seeking models against which to measure their own trajectory, their own worth, even?
+What about those seeking models against which to measure their own trajectory, their own self-worth?

 My first paid writing gigs were movie journalism (which I naively believed might lead me onto paid fiction work).
 Novelist and critic Kim Newman was my Pauline Kael.
 (And still is.
 His uncanny mastery of context makes him more of a cultural historian than a movie journalist.
 An incredible writer, but anyway…) My reviews, by comparison, were okay and I took pains to study and get better.
 But my best was still drivel compared to Newman, whom editors told me could knock out the most penetrating essay in an afternoon.

 A graphic designer is hired to create a logo.